Skip to content

 3. Create a fork of grove-template.
 Note that this is different from grove; the grove-template repository is used to setup and configure the cluster, while the grove repository provides the provisioning scripts and management commands.

-4. In the new repository, create a new Gitlab Cluster Agent token by going to the Infrastructure -> Kubernetes Clusters menu and tapping the "Connect a new cluster(agent)" button.
+4. In the new repository, create a new Gitlab Cluster Agent token by going to the Operate -> Kubernetes Clusters menu and tapping the "Connect a new cluster(agent)" button.
 Fill in the name for your agent and note the generated token on the Register screen.

 5. Important: When the forking finished, go to Settings > General > Visibility, and change the project visibility to Private.
 You will store credentials in this repository, hence you need to keep them private.